 We won’t be like other bloggers and cry (DMOZ IS DEAD!!!
 OHH NOEZ!) because there’s always a possibility that another server or even Mozilla themselves that can rightfully take their database back from AOL as a welcome edition.
 Although understand that the directory system was Open-Source and that someone else can easily revive the project under another name if AOL wants to be a group of ass-hats with the domain name.
 Currently, DMOZ has gone dark.
 If their status changes then I will update this blog article.

 - As this article is getting published there is already tweets about people setting up mirrors which is the easy part since the database itself was all open source feel free to check it out at http://www.freemoz.org/ .
 The real hard part is getting an administrative team together to actually build/update the database.

 - Also, http://dmoztools.net/ is another site which is hosting the database in a read-only fashion, no entries will be added or removed until an infrastructure is put into place.

 - https://www.curlie.org/ – I have to place Curlie into it’s own category instead of just throwing it into mirrors as we feel that it could be the reincarnation of dmoz.org .
 Many of the editors are behind this project and we hope to see it fully online soon!

 Other website listing directories.

 Many website listing services do not function in the way DMOZ operates.
 Many of them operate under the “Pay to play” logic where in order to submit your website to their directories that you may pay a nominal fee of a few hundred bucks.
-This of course means your site will be listed faster then the DMOZ but what is the real value of being listed? a few back-links?
+This, of course, means your site will be listed faster than the DMOZ but what is the real value of being listed? a few back-links?
 Not something to spend hundreds of dollars on!